-(d) The Company will continue to assign American Airlines TWU represented employees covered by this Agreement in classifications, consistent with its established practices, as designated by the Company to all stations wherein such TWU represented employees are assigned currently with 1460 which have more than 5475 and above annual AA scheduled departures.
+- (d) The Company will continue to assign American Airlines TWU represented employees covered by this Agreement in classifications, consistent with its established practices, as designated by the Company to all stations wherein such TWU represented employees are assigned currently with 1460 which have more than 5475 and above annual AA scheduled departures.
 Such scheduled departures will be measured each January 1 and July 1 and will consider the prior twelve (12) month period. and will staff new cities (those not currently staffed by the TWU) at or over 3650 annual departures.
-The Company will staff new cities, and also re-staff former TWU staffed cities with 1460 7300 or more and above annual departures.

-(1) The Company may contract out the following non-aircraft-related maintenance work covered by this Agreement:

-- Outsource Ground Service Equipment work at TULE Base. - Outsource High Voltage Electrical Maintenance work at Bases. - Central Plant Operation and Maintenance work at TULE will consist of 20 Plant Maintenance Mechanics and 20 Plant Maintenance Men (PMM). - Outsource all work at AFW, except TAESL.
+The Company will staff new cities, and also re-staff former TWU staffed cities with 1460 7300 or more and above annual departures. - (1) The Company may contract out the following non-aircraftrelated maintenance work covered by this Agreement: - Outsource High Voltage (13,500 volts and above) Electrical Maintenance work at Bases. - Central Plant Operation and Maintenance work at TULE will consist of 20 Plant Maintenance Mechanics and 20 Maintenance Support Persons. - Outsource all work at AFW, except TAESL.
 Qualifications for TAESL (TAESL operations, CUP, IWTP, Haz waste) will be PM92.
 The support for TAESL will consist of 2 Plant Maintenance Mechanic Crew Chiefs, 28 Plant Maintenance Mechanics.
-There will not be GSE support. - Outsource Painting projects at TULE Base.
-TULE will keep 3 Painters for specialized projects. - Outsource concrete, fencing, and major carpentry projects at TULE. - Ground Service Equipment work on non-powered equipment at DAS Stations to be done by PMM, provided PMM scope includes welding and use of cutting torch.
-Non-powered work performed by Line Maintenance will be outsourced. - Outsource all Facilities Maintenance work at HDQ, FSU, GSW, CRO and SOC. - Outsource all Facility and GSE-related work associated with Cargo where Fleet Service is not staffed. - Company retains the right to outsource non-routine work.
+There will not be GSE support. - Outsource concrete, fencing, and major carpentry projects at TULE. - Ground Service Equipment work on non-powered equipment at Customer Stations to be done by MSPs, provided MSP scope includes welding and use of cutting torch. - Outsource all Facilities Maintenance work at HDQ, FSU, GSW, SRO and SOC. - Outsource all Facility and GSE-related work associated with Cargo where Fleet Service is not staffed. - Company retains the right to outsource non-routine work.